-Manhattan Movement & Arts Center Presents Annual Manhattan Youth Ballet Benefit Tonight
+Manhattan Movement & Arts Center Presents Annual Manhattan Youth Ballet Benefit, 11/18

-Manhattan Movement & Arts Center presents Manhattan Youth Ballet Benefit tonight, November 18, 2012 at 8pm at the Manhattan Movement & Arts Center, 248 West 60th Street, NYC (between Amsterdam and West End Avenues) in the Lincoln Center area.
+Manhattan Movement & Arts Center presents Manhattan Youth Ballet Benefit on Sunday, November 18, 2012 at 8pm at the Manhattan Movement & Arts Center, 248 West 60th Street, NYC (between Amsterdam and West End Avenues) in the Lincoln Center area.
 Tickets are $35 for the performance and include a complimentary beverage.
-Tickets are available at www.ManhattanYouthBallet.org.
+Tickets will be available on Friday, October 19 at www.ManhattanYouthBallet.org.
 All proceeds from the evening will fund scholarships for students of Manhattan Youth Ballet.

 The evening's performance includes:

 Teddy Toye (B'way: Bring It On: The Musical, Lysistrata Jones)